 You will want to begin by keeping record of and storing of any and all letters and documents that you have received from the third party debt collector along with copies of any and all materials that you have sent to the collector as well.

 You will want to keep track of your conversations with your debt collector, writing down the dates and times of your phone calls (and the dates, times, and frequencies of their contact toward you) along with all major notes from your discussion and conversation with them.

 When it comes to taking this matter to court, all of this would be vital to you in helping to build and strengthen your case, making it as powerful as possible to help you win against the debt collection agency.

 Consult with an Attorney to File a Debt Collection Harassment Claim Today

 Here at Rights Protection Law Group, PLLC, we are ready to help you fight debt collection harassment.
 With our dedicated and professional team of highly-experienced lawyers and attorneys, we are preparing to fight for you to keep you and your rights protected.
 We are dedicated to preventing continued harassment by stopping the harassment you have already unfortunately experienced.

 If you are a victim of debt collection harassment, you are entitled to monetary damages and we will help you get what you deserve.

-Located in Boston, MA, we serve the greater Boston community and within Massachusetts itself, we help protect the rights of not only Massachusetts residents, but consumers in many different states around the country.
+Located in Boston, MA, we help protect the rights of not only Massachusetts residents, but consumers in many different states around the country.
 Our years of experience in protecting consumers’ rights will help us protect yours and succeed in doing so.